Chinese Nobel winner dodges call for laureate's freedom

 "Could he not just say one sentence in his (Liu's) support?"
 Hu said.

-In November, Herta Muller, who won the Nobel literature prize in 2009, called the Nobel award for Mo a "catastrophe".
+In November, Herta Muller, who won the Nobel literature prize in 2009, called the Nobel award for Liu a "catastrophe".

 Liu, a veteran dissident involved in 1989 pro-democracy protests crushed by the Chinese army, won the prize in 2010.
 He had been jailed the year before and is serving an 11-year sentence.
 His wife Liu Xia is under house arrest.